haltu/muuri/README.md

 ### layout &nbsp;

-Define how the items will be laid out.
+Define how the items will be positioned.
 Muuri ships with a configurable layout algorithm which is used by default.
 It's pretty flexible and suitable for most common situations (lists, grids and even bin packed grids).
 If that does not fit the bill you can always provide your own layout algorithm (it's not as scary as it sounds).

+Muuri supports calculating the layout both synchronously and asynchronously.
+By default (if you use the default layout algorithm) Muuri will use two shared web workers to compute the layouts asynchronously.
+In browsers that do not support web workers Muuri will fallback to synchronous layout calculations.

 * Default value: `{fillGaps: false, horizontal: false, alignRight: false, alignBottom: false}`.
 * Accepted types: function, object.